Rag-and-bone man: 19th century

 These bone-grubbers, as they were sometimes known, would typically spend nine or ten hours per day searching the streets of London for anything of value, before returning to their lodgings to sort whatever they had found.
 In rural areas where no rag merchants were present, rag-and-bone men often dealt directly with rag paper makers, but in London they sold rag to the local traders.
 White rag could fetch two to three pence per pound, depending on condition (all rag had to be dry before it could be sold).
 Coloured rag was worth about two pence per pound.
 Bones, worth about the same, could be used as knife handles, toys and ornaments, and, when treated, for chemistry.
 The grease extracted from them was also useful for soapmaking.
 Metal was more valuable; an 1836 edition of Chambers's Edinburgh Journal describes how "street-grubber[s]" could be seen scraping away the dirt between the paving stones of non-macadamised roads, searching for horseshoe nails.
 Brass, copper and pewter were valued at about four to five pence per pound.
 In a typical day, a rag-and-bone man might expect to earn about sixpence.

 Mayhew's report indicates that many who worked as rag-and-bone men did so after falling on hard times, and generally lived in squalor.
 Although they usually started work well before dawn, they were not immune to the public's ire; in 1872, several rag-and-bone men in Westminster caused complaint when they emptied the contents of two dust trucks to search for rags, bones and paper, blocking people's path.

-The ragpickers in the 19th and early 20th century did not recycle the materials themselves.
+The ragpickers in the 19th and early 20th centuries did not recycle the materials themselves.
 They would simply collect whatever they could find and turn it over to a "master ragpicker" (usually a former ragpicker) who would, in turn, sell it—generally by weight—to wealthy investors with the means to convert the materials into something more profitable.